The end of Trump's trial lifts an oppressive cloud from Washington - KTVZ

 But everything McConnell does is explained by his driving desire to keep his conference together in the service of maintaining or recapturing power — in this case in next year’s midterms.

-McConnell had seen how Rep. Liz Cheney had to fight for her number three post in House Republican leadership after voting to impeach Trump.
+McConnell had seen how Rep. Liz Cheney had to fight for her No. 3 post in House Republican leadership after voting to impeach Trump.
 Had he cast a similar vote, he would have surely faced a fight for his leadership or at the very least seen his authority with his conference shattered.

 “The only thing I care about is electability,” McConnell said.